JasonLiu2024/Meta-Learning/README.md

 NOTE: this lets you catch up where you left off (when you first got stuck at the authentication error)

 reference: https://stackoverflow.com/questions/68193573/git-push-returns-missing-or-invalid-credentials-code-econnrefused-remote-r

+**pov: you want to turn notebook into pdf**

+You need the shorter kind of - (NOT the longer version –)
+>jupyter nbconvert FileName.ipynb --to pdf

+This code converts notebook file FileName.ipynb to format 'pdf.'
+The format could also be 'html,' 'notebook' (so another notebook, as seen in the tmux example above), depending on the avialability (whether this format is installed)